msp1974/aioWiserHeatAPI/README.md

 Documentation available in [info.md](https://github.com/msp1974/wiserHeatAPIv2/blob/master/docs/info.md) in the docs directory and within comments in the code

 ## Changelog
+### v1.5.16

+* Updates to try to add WindowDoorSensors

 ### v1.5.15

-* Updates to support v2 hub functions for lights , equipments
+* Updates to support v2 hub functions for lights , equipments...

 ### v1.5.14